yegor256/bibrarian/README.md

 On each Git push to the `master` branch, [GitHub Actions] job starts `generate.sh`, a Bash script.
-It parses the [YAML] file, finds all short names and full names of the URLs, and generates one HTML files per each link, like [this one][yegor256.html], for example.
+It parses the [YAML] file, finds all short names with their corresponding URLs, and then generates one HTML files per each link, like [this one][yegor256.html], for example.

 Then, the job commits all